 - Click Update All.

 The batch job is executed.
 The administration task is complete and an updated history for all the batch jobs is displayed.
 The key item to observe is Status.
-When Completed is displayed it means the job has run successfully, even if the percentage indicator remains at 0%.
+When Completed is displayed it means the job is executed successfully, even if the percentage indicator remains at 0%.